 Minimum Major and Cognate Courses: 72 credit hours.
 The cognate requirement is in addition to the major requirement (minimum 54 credit hours).
 Cognate requirements beyond the minimum of applied research or skills-related courses (9 credit hours) and language study courses (3 credit hours) can be met through IDS Core or Area Courses, as long as the sum of Cognate and Major Requirements is the minimum 72 credit hours.

-The maximum in Major and Cognate Courses is 90 credit hours
+Maximum Major and Cognate Courses: 90 credit hours